 The Summary Care Record is a copy of key information held in your GP record.
 It provides authorised healthcare staff with faster, secure access to essential information about you – when you need unplanned care or when your GP practice is closed.
 The availability of Summary Care Records will improve the safety and quality of your care.

-Please click on the link below to learn more about the Summary Care Record and how some of your information is shared within the NHS:
+Please use the link below to learn more about the Summary Care Record and how some of your information is shared within the NHS:

 National Data Opt-out